 Rich in colonial history, La Antigua is a veritable garden - "the land of eternal spring" flowers bloom year-round here, and steep hillsides produce some of the best coffee in the world.
 Mountain biking in Antigua Guatemala is as good as it gets.

 True to its name, “La Antigua” is a UNESCO world heritage site with loads of history to explore.
 Antigua was largely destroyed by an earthquake in 1773, but its principal monuments are still preserved as ruins.
 A “valley of valleys” Antigua is positioned dangerously beneath 3 towering 3400m+ volcanoes, rich in topography and home to hundreds of kilometers of natural agricultural singletrack.

 A “valley of valleys” Antigua is righ in topography and natural agricultural singletrack and home to some incredible mountain biking.

 The mountain biking in Antigua is varied and steep.
-Loose, sandy descents, rocky and rooty forest riding, eroded half-pipe trails and enough high-altitude climbing to keep a cross country racer busy for months.
+Loose descents on volcanic soil, rocky and rooty forest riding, deep, eroded trails and enough high-altitude climbing to keep a cross country racer busy for months.
 Meander through coffee plantations, pick your way down technical-descents, cross a patchwork of agricultural pastures and finish the day with some at some of the finest restaurants in the country.